magepages/mpdocs/docs/product-feed/index.md

 * To cauto-update the products when running cron, choose Enable in the `Status` field
 * Choose the store to get that store's product and generate the file
 * Enter the export file name to send to the server
+* Choose the format to compress the file when downloading
 * **Generate Config**: Choose the export type
     * **Generate Config = Manual**: Allow generating the file manually
     * **Generate Config = Cron**: Auto-generate the file